gvwilson/sdxjs/CONTRIBUTING.md

----
----

 # Contributing

+Contributions are very welcome;
+please contact us by email or by filing an issue on this site.
-All contributors must abide by our <span i="Code of Conduct">Code of Conduct</span>.
+All contributors must abide by our Code of Conduct.

 ## Making Decisions

-This project uses [Martha's Rules][marthas-rules] <cite>Minahan1986</cite> for consensus decision making:
+This project uses [Martha's Rules][marthas-rules] for consensus decision making:

 1. Before each meeting, anyone who wishes may sponsor a proposal by filing an issue in the GitHub repository tagged "proposal".
-Proposals must be filed at least 24 hours before a meeting in order to be considered at that meeting, and must include:
+People must file proposals at least 24 hours before a meeting in order for them to be considered at that meeting, and must include:
     -   a one-line summary (the subject line of the issue)
     -   the full text of the proposal